Pison spinolae: Description

+Name

+This species is known as the mason wasp in English, and in Māori as ngaro wīwī (written "ngaro wiwi", without macrons, in older sources).
+Ngaro is a generic Māori word for fly or wasp, and wīwī conveys walking to distant places (as in the phrase ki wīwī ki wāwā for going walkabout).
+This name is used for all the New Zealand hunting wasps in the families Eumenidae, Pompilidae, and Sphecidae, such as Priocnemis monachus and Tachysphex nigerrimus.

 Distribution

 Natural global range

 The genus Pison is abundant throughout tropical and temperate regions, mostly in the southern hemisphere.
 A large number of species are found in Australia.
 P. spinolae is native to Australia and is thought to have been introduced to New Zealand around 1880.

 New Zealand range

 The mason wasp is found widely throughout New Zealand.
 The abundance of this species is relatively common but not of significant abundance to cause drastic effects on its prey populations.
 It was accidentally introduced from Australia circa the year 1880.
 Despite being a non-native species, Pison spinolae is by far the most commonly found mason wasp in the country, meaning it has occasionally been called the New Zealand mason wasp.

 Habitat preferences

 Sand wasps have a diverse range of habitats, from sand dunes to nesting in cracks of buildings.
 P. spinolae, like other species in the genus Pison, construct nests in holes in wood, keyholes and even crevices on ships and aircraft.
 This allows humans to widely distribute the species without knowing.